-- You may purchase up to a 30-day supply of covered drugs or supplies through the Medco Health system (formerly referred to as PAID) available at most pharmacies.
+- You may purchase up to a 30-day supply of covered drugs or supplies through the Medco Health system available at most pharmacies.
 Call toll-free 1-800/283-3478 to locate a Plan network pharmacy in your area.
 For each prescription drug, supply or refill purchased at the pharmacy there is a copayment of \$10 generic, \$25 formulary name brand and \$40 non-formulary name brand. - You may purchase up to a 90-day supply of covered drugs or supplies through the mail order program.
-You order your prescription or refill by mail from the Medco Health Home Delivery Pharmacy service (formerly referred to as the Merck-Medco Home Delivery Pharmacy service).
+You order your prescription or refill by mail from the Medco Health Home Delivery Pharmacy service.
 The Home Delivery Pharmacy service will fill your prescription.
 For each prescription drug, supply or refill purchased at the pharmacy there is a copayment of \$10 generic, \$35 formulary name brand and \$50 non-formulary name brand.